Aklan's 1st congressional district

 Aklan's 1st congressional district is one of the two congressional districts of the Philippines in the province of Aklan.
 It has been represented in the House of Representatives of the Philippines since 2019.
 The district consists of the provincial capital municipality of Kalibo and adjacent municipalities of Altavas, Balete, Banga, Batan, Libacao, Madalag, and New Washington.
-It is currently represented in the 18th Congress by Carlito S. Marquez of the Nationalist People's Coalition (NPC), who has represented the district since its creation.
+It is currently represented in the 20th Congress by Jesus Marquez of the Nationalist People's Coalition (NPC).